 Assessing Personal Social Skills

 Examining personal social patterns is another avenue to learn how individuals communicate.
-One way to do this is by taking a personal skills inventory.
+One way to do this is by taking a personal skills inventory like the one offered by MindTools.
 Information gleaned from this type of assessment can establish areas of interpersonal communication, team building, conflict management and personal integrity that may be affecting relationships at work and in the world.

 Practicing and Implementing People Skills